AdeAttwood/Yii-2-Advanced-Grunt/README.md

 Yii 2 Advanced Project Template With Grunt
 ==========================================

-A clone of the main Yii2 advanced app
+A clone of the yii2 advanced app with modification to utilize grunt

 Documentation is at [docs/guide/README.md](https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/README.md).